Iliotibial Band (ITB) injury By Will Dao

-ITBS can take 6-8 weeks prior to return to sports if the problem was detected early and it is managed well.
+ITB injuries can take 6-8 weeks prior to return to sports if the problem was detected early and it is managed well.
 However, from what we see, this condition tends to linger for much longer than the 6-8 weeks because many people leave it and deal with it themselves until it bothers them or limits them to the point where they finally feel they need help.
 This will certainly prolong the problem.
-Tt can take up to 6 months to return to pre-injury level of sports.
-Studies have shown that 92% of those suffering from ITBS should be back to sport at 6 months (Beals & Flanigan, 2013).
+It can take up to 6 months to return to pre-injury level of sports.
+Studies have shown that 92% of those suffering from ITB injuries should be back to sport at 6 months (Beals & Flanigan, 2013).

 Do I need injections or surgery for this?

 Given the current thinking that the pain is caused by the compression of a bursa, cortisone (steroidal anti-inflammatories) injections into the bursa by a Sports Physician may help alleviate the pain.
 This should not be the first port of call and should only be considered if there are absolutely no response to conservative measures and following the correct advice.

 Surgery is only considered in severe cases where Physiotherapy and all other conservative measures have failed over a period of at least 6 months.
 It may assist in alleviating the pain.
 It should be seen as the absolute last resort as there is not much long term follow-up on the success of ITB release/lengthening surgery.
 There is also some research suggesting that surgery only has an 85% success rate.
 Nonetheless, post-operative rehab is still required to give someone the best chance to return to sport.